 Dr. George J. Thompson now teaches his Verbal Judo course to police and other professionals across the United States.
 His book Verbal Judo, co-authored with Jerry B. Jenkins, is packed with valuable information to de-escalate difficult situations and turn them into win-win outcomes.

 10 Things You’ll Learn from “Verbal Judo” by Dr. George J. Thompson & Jerry B. Jenkins

 - “People hardly ever say what they mean.”
 This is a takeaway I return to again and again.
 Don’t make the situation personal.
 Instead, use your professional face and understand that someone’s words ultimately don’t dictate the outcome of a situation, their actions do.
 Words are often used as a way to save face.
 If you become upset or resort to force as a response, you’ve lost control of the framing of the current situation.
 Persuasion is a verbal game.
-Keep it verbal, help the other person save face, and lead the outcome to a win-win.
+Keep it verbal, help the other person save face, and lead the outcome to a win on your side, and a feeling of winning on his side.

 - Pacing people to gain their trust requires that you don’t alienate them.
 Verbal Judo gives us eleven phrases to avoid!
 A well known example is “Calm Down!”
 We all know that never works.
 Any one of those eleven examples can enrage or shut down the person that you’re trying to engage.
 These phrases communicate that their emotions are wrong.
 Instead we must empathize with that position while moving the person towards a beneficial outcome.
 After all, do you like to be told, “Because those are the rules?“